alejanner/alejanner/README.md

 - 👋 Hi, I’m Alex
 - 👀 I’m interested in Bioinformatics, Computer Science and Sports Data.
-- 🌱 I’m currently PhD Student in Bioinformatics at Unisa.
+-  I’m currently PhD Student in Bioinformatics at Unisa and Computer Science Student in Sapienza.

 <!---
 alejanner/alejanner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.